hoverduck/home-assistant.io/source/_integrations/telegram_polling.markdown

   description: A list of ids representing the users and group chats that are authorized to interact with the bot.
   required: true
   type: list
+  name:
+  description: A simplified name for your bot to identify it when calling services
+  required: false
+  type: string
+  default: The API key is split by the colon, the first part is used
 api_key:
   description: The API token of your bot.
   required: true